Admiralgården: 20th century

 The building was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 5 March 1945.
-It was renovated under supervision of the architect Kay Kørbing (born 1915) in 1969-1970.
-It was acquired by Bent Fabricius-Bjerre in 1997 and then subject to another refurbishment.
+It was renovated under supervision of the architect Kay Kørbing (born 1915) in 1969–1970.
+It was acquired by Bent Fabricius-Bjerre in 1997, and was then subject to another refurbishment.

 Architecture

 The four-storey warehouse has a central row of large openings with wooden shutters tipped by a tall dormer with the remains of a hoist.
-To the rear is a three-storey, one-bay side wing and a three-storey, three-bay warehouse which both date from some time between 1797 and 1806.
+To the rear is a three-storey, one-bay side wing and a three-storey, three-bay warehouse which both date from between 1797 and 1806.

 Today

 The building is owned by Fabricius-Bjerre's two sons through the real estate company Metorion.
 It contains a mixture of offices and apartments.